nordic16/nordic16/README.md

-### Those who do not move, do not notice their chains
+### Those who do not move, do not notice their chains - Rosa Luxembourg

 ## Stuff I use at the moment
 <div id="tools" align="center">